lukexi/tinyrick/README.md

 # TODOs

+[ ] Fix buffer uniform clobbering
+[ ] Finish vive clicking
+[ ] Only save cursor position and active rick from old state
+    so we can update text buffers and positionings
 [ ] Scrolling (use fgPointSize * length (elemIndexL '\n') to find max height) [ ] Define maxHeight for text windows and clip outside of it